kovacsand/HTML-Basics/README.md

 # HTML-Basics
-I should know HTML better
+What is essential in HTML